chinesedfan/codejam/2013/kickstart/README.md

 Similar with max version of Dijkstra.
 But instead of adding one node each round, add one layer that shares with the same distance.

 #### Problem E. Ignore all my comments

+Use a stack to maintain matches.
+Ignore close mark if there has no begin mark.